bradpotter/genesis-page-templates/README.md

 ## Description

 Genesis Page Templates takes advantage of a [new filter](https://core.trac.wordpress.org/changeset/34995/) introduced in WordPress 4.4.0.
-The first page template introduced in Genesis Page Templates is a custom loop page template which allows a user to conveniently modify the loop from the page editor by filling out custom fields in a meta box.
+The first page template introduced in Genesis Page Templates is a custom loop page template which allows a user to conveniently modify the loop from the page editor by entering settings in a meta box.

 ## Custom Loop Settings